xie186/Bistar/preproc/README.md

 it should be consistent with the number of threads used in the command which is provided by the *preproc_config.yaml* configuration file.
-The default values for memory and walltime were set to be largely enough when using 8 threads for all steps on our internal projects: targeted sequencing with ~80 million basepairs.
+The default values for memory and walltime were set to be largely enough when using 8 threads for all steps on our internal projects: targeted sequencing with ~80 million basepairs and ~5 million CpGs.

 Run the complete pipeline
 ```bash